usatlas/AFdocs/tier3docs/sshlogin/new/uc1_ssh2.md

 First you will need to sign up on the [Analysis Facility website](https://af.uchicago.edu/).
-You can use your institutional or CERN identity (lxplus username) when signing up, the latter will make the approval process smoother.
+You can use your institutional or CERN identity when signing up, the latter will make the approval process smoother.
 Please enter your full name, your home institution's name, and your institutional email; account requests from services like Gmail, Outlook, iCloud, etc. won't be accepted.

+When choosing a UNIX username during signup, you should consider using the same username that you have at CERN.
+This will make certain tools (e.g. Rucio, EOS) simpler to set up.
+Otherwise, we recommend that you pick a username that is reflective of your full name, and that you should prefer brevity (e.g. John Smith -> `jsmith`).
+We will not be able to easily change your username for you if you decide that you want something different later.

-In case you don't have an ATLAS membership yet, just send an email to **atlas-us-chicago-tier3-admins@cern.ch** explaining who you are working with in ATLAS, and why you need an account.
+If you are not yet an ATLAS member, but are working with someone in ATLAS, please **atlas-us-chicago-tier3-admins@cern.ch** explaining who you are working with and why you need an account.

 Once your account is accepted, you will need to generate a cryptographic SSH key consisting of a public key, which you will upload to your profile on the AF